On posets, monomial ideals, Gorenstein ideals and their combinatorics: Introduction

 The rest of this article is organized as follows:

-In Section~\ref{sec:defs} we define some basic concepts for posets and state a few claims and observations that we will use later on the paper.
-We then define the inverse system (IS), in a way we will be using it in the paper, and the dual concept of the inverse ideal.
+In Section~\ref{sec:defs}, we recall some basic concepts for posets and state a few claims and observations that we will use later in the paper.
+We then define the inverse system (IS) in the way we will be using it in the paper, as well as the dual concept of the inverse ideal.

-In Section~\ref{sec:socle-IS} we discuss monomial ideals in $R = K[x_1,\ldots,x_d]$, the monoid $[x_1,\ldots,x_d]$ and the socle of a monomial ideal of $R$ from a combinatorial lattice point of view.
-Given a set $M$ of non-comparable monomials of $R$, we start off by demonstrating in a combinatorial and elementary way that the inverse ideal $I$ corresponding to $M$ is the unique zero-dimensional monomial ideal $I$ with its docle $\doc(I) = M$ (Observation~\ref{obs:I=J}), something that does not hold in general unless $M$ consists of monomials.
+In Section~\ref{sec:socle-IS}, we discuss monomial ideals in $R = K[x_1,\ldots,x_d]$, the monoid $[x_1,\ldots,x_d]$, and the socle of a monomial ideal of $R$, all from a combinatorial lattice point of view.
+Given a set $M$ of non-comparable monomials of $R$, we start by demonstrating in a combinatorial and elementary way that the inverse ideal $I$ corresponding to $M$ is the unique zero-dimensional monomial ideal $I$ with its docle $\doc(I) = M$ (see Observation~\ref{obs:I=J}).
 We then derive in a purely combinatorial way some dual properties of the inverse system and inverse ideals.
-These dual properties do have algebraic analogies.
-Finally, we discuss a closure operator on monomial ideals, or equivalently on upsets of a corresponding poset, be it the multiplicative monoid $[x_1,\ldots,x_d]$ or the additive monoid ${\nats}_0^d$, and derive some properties of it.
+These dual properties have algebraic analogies.

+In Section~\ref{sec:closure-op}, we discuss a sort of closure operator on monomial ideals, or equivalently on upsets of a corresponding poset, be it the multiplicative monoid $[x_1,\ldots,x_d]$ or the additive monoid ${\nats}_0^d$, and we derive some of its properties.